marek-mikula/marek-mikula/README.md

 ## 🧙 About me

 I became interested in web development when I was in 7th grade in elementary school.
-Those were the times when I was writting ugly ass static pages where I centered everything using the \<center\> tag and put a huge image of a Counter-Strike logo in the background (a little bit of a nostalgia isn't it?).
+Those were the times when I was writing ugly ass static pages where I centered everything using the \<center\> tag and put a huge image of a Counter-Strike logo in the background (a little bit of a nostalgia isn't it?).
 During the study on a high school I became familiar with dynamic pages built with Laravel and JS + jQuery.
 I started working immediatelly after high school and this led me to my current path of a fullstack programmer interested in everything around web dev and partly in other areas like DevOps, project management and so on.

 ## 💻 Working experience